 SSLSessionTickets off

-This configuration explicitly enables only TLSv1.2 and TLSv1.3, the most secure protocols available.
-The cipher suite prioritizes modern authenticated encryption algorithms (ECDHE with AES-GCM or ChaCha20-Poly1305) that provide forward secrecy and strong protection against attacks.
+This configuration explicitly enables only TLSv1.2 and TLSv1.3, which are the most secure protocols available.
+Additionally, the cipher suite prioritizes modern authenticated encryption algorithms (ECDHE with AES-GCM or ChaCha20-Poly1305) that provide forward secrecy and strong protection against attacks.

 Enable OCSP Stapling